-Learn how to install multiple instances of an app on the same device.
+Learn how to install multiple variants of an app on the same device.

-When creating development, preview, and production builds, it's common to want to install one of each build on your device at the same time.
-This allows you to do development work, preview the next version of your app, and run the production version all on the same device, without needing to uninstall and reinstall the app.
+When creating development, preview, and production builds, installing these build variants simultaneously on the same device is common.
+This allows working in development, previewing the next version of the app, and running the production version on a device without needing to uninstall and reinstall the app.

-To be able to have multiple instances of an app installed on your device, each instance must have a unique Application ID (Android) or Bundle Identifier (iOS).
+To have multiple variants of an app installed on your device, each variant must have a unique Application ID (Android) or Bundle Identifier (iOS).

 {